Skip to main content

 Make sure to check that you do not add any pages to the sitemap that is blocked in your robots.txt.

-If you have a large site with many pages (100 or more) you can split up the sitemap into several smaller ones, for very large sites this is a must!
+If you have a large site with many pages (100 or more), you can split up the sitemap into several smaller ones, for very large sites this is a must!

-I hope this could help out someone and please leave a comment.
+I hope this could help someone out and please leave a comment.
 A full gist of the code can be found here